Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Parking at the alternative parking area shown in the map below will take you on the one-mile hike, much of it downhill, to the same post marking the falls.

-This hike is shorter, but you’ll miss out on the views along Meadow Run and at Flat Rock.
+This hike is shorter, but you’ll miss out on the views along Meadow Run and Flat Rock.
+The three-mile hike is absolutely worth it and one of our favorite hikes in the park.

 Upper Jonathan Run Falls